ulugb3k270/Ulugb3k270/README.md

 - 🌱 I’m currently learning **Astro JS**

-- 👨‍💻 All of my projects are available at [ulugbekasadov.uz](ulugbekasadov.uz)
+- 👨‍💻 All of my projects are available at [https://ulugbekasadov.uz](ulugbekasadov.uz)

 - 💬 Ask me about **React, JS, TS, Redux**